rydmike/flex_color_scheme/README.md

-In [**Appendix A**](#appendix-a---built-in-scheme-reference) you can find a table listing all the built-in color schemes, their `FlexScheme` enum value, name and description, plus thumbnails of each color scheme with a link its high-resolution images.
+In [**Appendix A**](#appendix-a---built-in-scheme-reference) you can find a table listing all the built-in color schemes, their `FlexScheme` enum value, name and description, plus thumbnail of each color scheme, with a link to its high-resolution images.

 The built-in color schemes are all tuned matching light and dark scheme pairs.
 Most of them are pretty conservative, but some are intentionally a bit more playful and bold.
 The first two color schemes are actually